 Did you know that May is Better Hearing and Speech Month?
 Every year, the American Speech-Language-Hearing Association (ASHA) raises awareness around hearing and speech issues.
 It is a month-long campaign of education and outreach.
 Here at Hearing Group, we’re always excited to share Better Hearing and Speech Month with our community.
 Won’t you join us this May to gain a deeper understanding of hearing issues?

 Communication Across the Lifespan

 This year, Better Hearing and Speech Month is designed around the theme of Communication Across the Lifespan.
-ASHA has developed a material that covers the challenges of hearing loss particular to different stages in life.
+ASHA has developed a material that covers the challenges of hearing loss particularly to different stages in life.
 Ranging from infancy and youth through adulthood.
 Each week, Better Hearing and Speech Month is releasing new fact sheets, graphics, and information to teach people the facts about hearing and speech issues.

 Hearing loss can affect people of any age.
 Finding hearing issues from birth in infancy or early childhood is common.
 Young adults growing up in a noisy world are now becoming a growing group of people with hearing loss.
-Throughout adulthood, hearing damage builds, making for a higher risk of severe hearing loss.
+Throughout adulthood, hearing damage builds, making for higher risk of severe hearing loss.
 It’s important to understand how to protect our hearing.
 Also, knowing what to do when we notice hearing issues is important.
 In turn, our hearing can serve us well our whole life.

 Hearing Loss Basics

 Hearing loss can come from many different issues within the ear.
 Things like